 Chapoutier La Mordoree is a rich, vibrant, wine displaying purity of fruit, silky textures, expansive aromatics and offers the ability to age and develop for 20-30 years.
 However, in many vintages, the wine retains too much oak influences for many tasters.
-In 2014, Michel Chapoutier was named The Wine Personality of the Year the two most important wine critics from France, Michel Bettane and Thierry Desseauve.
+In 2014, Michel Chapoutier was named The Wine Personality of the Year the two most important, French wine critics, Michel Bettane and Thierry Desseauve.

 Chapoutier Becasses, their entry level Cote Rotie made its debut with the 1998 vintage.
 The fruit comes from purchased grapes located on both Cote Blonde and Cote Brune.
 The average blend is 97% Syrah with 3% Viognier, although it can vary.
 The grapes are 100% destemmed.

 Chapoutier Becasses is aged in mostly neutral, French oak barrels.
 The remainder of the wine is aged in about 15% new, French oak barrels and stainless steel tanks for 14-16 months before bottling.

 On average, Chapoutier Becasses produces on average close to 3,000 cases a year.
 You can drink this delicious Cote Rotie young, while waiting for La Mordoree or the other, higher-end offerings to mature.

 When to Drink Chapoutier Cote Rotie, Anticipated Maturity, Decanting Time